PlexDevelopment/Website/docs/customization/commandblocker.md

   - "r:a:^(co|core|coreprotect) (rb|rollback|l|lookup|rl|reload):_"
   - "r:e:^[A-z]*:[A-z]*::<gray>Plugin specific commands are disabled."

-# These commands will be blocked when a player is muted
+# These commands will be blocked when a player is muted or when chat is toggled off.
 block_on_mute:
   - me
   - say